 Good design is far more than the assembly of shapes, imagery, and color.
-Truly good design is intentional and precise — it commands attention, communicates clearly, and leaves a lasting impression.
+Truly good design is intentional and precise.
+It commands attention, communicates clearly, and leaves a lasting impression.
 It demands a deep understanding of visual hierarchy, user experience, and cultural context.
 It requires nuance, restraint, and strategic thinking.

 That is why good design matters.
 Everyone deserves good design.